Plovdiv: Shopping and commerce

-The commercial sector is developing quickly.
+The city's commercial sector is developing quickly.
 Shopping centers have been built mainly in the Central district and the district of Trakiya.
 Those include Shopping Center Grand, Market Center, and two more all on the Kapitan Raycho Street, Forum in Trakiya, Excelsior, and others.
 Plovdiv has three large shopping centers: the €40 million Mall of Plovdiv (opened 2009) with a shopping area of 22000 m2, 11 cinema halls, and parking for 700 cars; Markovo tepe Mall (opened 2016); and Plovdiv Plaza Mall which is 6 stories high with 127 000 m^{2} area, half of which is the parking lot and the rest is shopping area.

 Due to the high demand for business office space, new office and commercial buildings have been built.
 Several hypermarkets have been built mainly on the outskirts of the city: Metro, Kaufland, Triumf, Praktiker, Billa, Mr. Bricolage, Baumax, Technopolis, Technomarket Europa, and others.
 The main shopping area is the central street with its shops, cafés, and restaurants.
 A number of cafés, craftsmen workshops, and souvenir shops are in the Old Town and the small streets in the centre, known among the locals as "The Trap" (Капана).

 The Plovdiv International Fair, held annually since 1892, is the largest and oldest fair in the country and all of southeastern Europe, gathering companies from all over the world in an exhibition area of 138000 m2 located on a territory of 352000 m2 on the northern banks of the Maristsa river.
 It attracts more than 600,000 visitors from many countries.

 The city has had a duty-free zone since 1987.
 It has a customs terminal handling cargo from trucks and trains.